-A Guide To Read About DACA, Before You Sound Racist Online
+A Guide To DACA (So You Don't Sound Racist Online)

 What is DACA?

-The Deferred Action for Childhood Arrivals program emerged as a band-aid solution to a much bigger undocumented immigration problem that Congress has tried and failed to address repeatedly since 2001 through something called the Development, Relief, and Education for Alien Minors Act (DREAM) Act.
-After the bipartisan DREAM Act passed through the House of Representatives in 2010 but failed via filibuster 55-41 in the Senate, President Barack Obama issued an executive order creating the DACA program.
+The Deferred Action for Childhood Arrivals program emerged as a band-aid solution to a much bigger undocumented immigration problem that Congress has tried and failed to address repeatedly since 2001 through something called the Development, Relief, and Education for Alien Minors Act (Dream Act).
+After the bipartisan Dream Act passed through the House of Representatives in 2010 but failed via filibuster 55-41 in the Senate, President Barack Obama issued an executive order creating the DACA program.
 This protected what the Obama Administration dubbed “low-priority” immigrants — those who’d lived in relative anonymity without criminal records (we’ll save the discussion about the false “good” immigrant/“bad” immigrant binary for another day) — from being deported by Immigrations and Customs Enforcement agents who have always kind of been a force of their own and wouldn’t have had much mercy just because of rhetoric.

-Signed into action in June 2012, DACA officially allows applicants to receive “deferred action” regarding deportation for 2 years for a $495 fee.
-When the 2 years have lapsed, DACAmented individuals can also apply for a renewal of their protected — but not the same as truly “legal” (despite that no human being should ever be considered “illegal”!) — status for another $495.
+Signed into action in June 2012, DACA officially allows applicants to receive “deferred action” regarding deportation for two years for a $495 fee.
+When the two years have lapsed, DACAmented individuals can also apply for a renewal of their protected — but not the same as truly “legal” (despite that no human being should ever be considered “illegal!”) — status for another $495.

 Who does DACA protect?

-Since being enacted just 5 years ago, the DACA program has protected nearly 800,000 undocumented immigrants who arrived in the US as children, with around 1.3 million total eligible recipients.
+Since being enacted just five years ago, the DACA program has protected nearly 800,000 undocumented immigrants who arrived in the US as children, with around 1.3 million total eligible recipients.
 To be eligible for DACA, immigrants must have arrived in the US before the age of 16 and before 2007, be at least 15 now and have been younger than 31 when DACA was announced in 2012, have virtually no criminal record, and be in high school or have a GED.
 Mexican Americans are the greatest beneficiaries of DACA, with just over 689,000 approved applications through March 2017.
 And, although Latinx countries tend to get the most media coverage due to their higher application rates, applicants from numerous Asian and Pacific Islander countries have also benefitted from DACA.

 What government services are DACA recipients eligible for?